sabre-io/sabre.io/source/vobject/json.md

     $input = 'jcard.json';
     $jCard = VObject\Reader::readJson(fopen('jcard.json', 'r'));

-You can pass either a json string, a readable stream, or an array if you already called json_decode on the input.
+You can pass either a JSON string, a readable stream, or an array if you already called `json_decode` on the input.

 This feature was added in sabre/vobject 3.1.

 [1]: http://tools.ietf.org/html/rfc7095